chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I ran the simulation and find out the current logic with obstacle avoidance is not working well in real life scenario, for that reason I want to implement a simpler control logic to my turtlebot3 robot, in my wall\_following logic :
+# frage I ran the simulation and find out the current logic with obstacle avoidance is not working well in real life scenario, for that reason I want to implement a simpler control logic to my turtlebot3 robot, in my wall\_following logic :